Best Of17 min read

 • Steep learning curve for advanced features

-Bottom line: Smartsheet is the smart pick for compliance-heavy projects — government contracts, commercial builds with tons of documentation requirements, or any project where reporting is as important as execution.
+Bottom line: Smartsheet is the smart choice for compliance-heavy projects — government contracts, commercial builds with tons of documentation, or anywhere reporting matters as much as execution.

 3. Wrike — Best for Multi-Project Construction Firms